tasal-labs/homelab/projects/windows-lab/README.md

 # Windows Infrastructure Lab

-A virtual Windows infrastructure project built using Proxmox VE, pfSense, Windows Server 2025 and Windows 11 Pro to gain hands-on experience with Active Directory, DNS, DHCP and Windows domain administration.
+A virtual Windows infrastructure project built using Proxmox VE, pfSense, Windows Server 2025 and Windows 11 Pro to gain experience with Active Directory, DNS, DHCP and Windows domain administration.

 ---